We earn commissions using affiliate links.

 Below are our recommended proxy services for ticketing/Ticketmaster.
-Our all-around top choice is SSL Private Proxy because they support a large number of ticketing websites, but they are not the cheapest option.
-The most affordable option in our opinion is My Private Proxy, but they have proxies for fewer ticket websites.
+Our all-around top choice is Oxylabs because they support a large number of ticketing websites, but they are not the cheapest option.
+The most affordable option in our opinion is Smartproxy, but they have fewer proxies, but still very good.

 About Ticketing Websites

 Ticketing websites, like Ticketmaster, are notoriously restrictive.
 These platforms are struggling to fight scalping and do so by blocking the IP addresses of those who attempt to purchase more than eight tickets at once.
 This impacts more than just ticket resellers.
 Managers buying tickets for their staff, salespeople purchasing tickets for preferred clients, and even teachers looking to buy enough tickets to bring their class to a particular event are all affected by these incredibly restrictive policies.

 Since popular events are known to sell out within minutes, you don’t have a chance to complete multiple purchases of eight tickets at a time – especially if you are buying for a large group or are running a resale business.
 Once your IP address is blocked, you cannot access the site to purchase tickets again, even if you log in using a different email address or username.
 There is no appeal process, so even if you have accidentally tried to purchase too many tickets, you can see your Ticketmaster access permanently blocked.

 The way to get around these blocks, and to avoid them in the first place if you want or need to purchase a large number of tickets to one or more events, is to use a proxy.
 In particular, you should use a proxy specifically designed for Ticketmaster.
 These proxies are usually sold in bulk, with as many as hundreds of proxies available in each package.